 We started with trainees at 5 locations, which needed to grow quickly to 30, then 65, then 85.
 In order to handle the volumes of participation cost effectively, we needed to automate event administration and coordination.
 The software was web-based from the beginning.
 It allowed hospitals to register their video conference room as a Local Venue (and receive dial-in instructions), and physicians to subsequently register to attend at one of the Local Venues (and receive session handouts and so on).

 I am proud to say that the PEP was the first of dozens of programs that were developed after that, some of which are now entering their 18th year.
-(Albeit, using a very old version of the management platform.)
+(Albeit, still using a very old version of the management platform.)

 Direct-to-patient video consultations — early efforts

-We started designing in-bound patient access to health services around 2010, again with John Wilson and the Cystic Fibrosis team at The Alfred Hospital, as well as with Monash University, with funding again from DHHS.
+We started designing in-bound patient access to health services around 2010, again with John Wilson and the Cystic Fibrosis team at The Alfred Hospital, as well as with Monash University, with funding from DHHS.

 We started by sending links to virtual meeting rooms and then, as we got more sophisticated, links to appointment times.